released/M031BSP_I2C_Slave_PMBus/README.md

 - Profile-specific command ownership must follow the selected `PMBUS_COMMAND_PROFILE`.
 For example, `0xD7` is M-CRPS `MFR_FWUPLOAD` only in the M-CRPS profile; in the TI UCD90xxx profile it is `RUN_TIME_CLOCK` Block.
 TI overlay protocols such as `0xD0 SEQ_TIMEOUT` Word, `0xD1 VOUT_CAL_MONITOR` Word, `0xDA USER_RAM_00` Byte, and `0xF3 MFR_STATUS` Block must not be blocked by Base/M-CRPS descriptors.
 - `PMBUS_SYSTEM_POLICY` is independent from the command profile. `PMBUS_SYSTEM_POLICY_PRODUCTION_DEFAULT` keeps optional lab helpers such as ARA alias and ARP disabled by default, while `PMBUS_SYSTEM_POLICY_LAB_VALIDATION` enables them for Pico validation.
 - CRPS placeholder values are intentionally stable for host validation; source comments mark where real PSU telemetry, inventory, blackbox, firmware-upload, LED, timing, and protection policy must be connected later.
-- UCD90xxx command names are available through `PMBUS_COMMAND_PROFILE_TI_UCD90XXX`.
+- UCD90xxx command names are available through `PMBUS_COMMAND_PROFILE_TI_UCD90XXX` and follow the [TI UCD90xxx PMBus command reference](https://www.ti.com/lit/ug/slvu352g/slvu352g.pdf), local copy `UCD90xxx Sequencer and System Health Controller PMBus Command Reference.pdf`.
 Target-specific UCD90xxx device emulation remains product/application policy and should be implemented separately from the common PMBus transport.

 Command support and validation status are tracked in: